How Businesses are using AI and Machine Learning Today

 For many enterprises, the pandemic has accelerated the need for enhanced product offerings, improved business efficiency and the ability to anticipate customer behavior.
 Enter artificial intelligence and machine learning — technologies with the power to help organizations leverage their data to make automated recommendations, take preemptive action and streamline decision-making.
 But without the required technical skills and business processes, organizations will run into a number of challenges that will minimize the value of their AI/ML implementation.
 In fact, a recent Gartner survey found that lack of skills on staff and understanding of the technology’s benefits are among the top challenges of AI/ML adoption.

 “Although the pandemic has catalyzed the need for AI/ML adoption, its value will continue to increase in the coming years,” said Jeff DeVerter, CTO, Solutions at Rackspace Technology and webinar moderator.
-“The virtual event, with comprehensive insights from industry leaders like Salesforce, Rackspace and Jeremy Howard, will further uncover how enterprises can capitalize on their data by using leading cloud-native AI/ML frameworks.
+“The virtual event, with comprehensive insights from industry leaders will further uncover how enterprises can capitalize on their data by using leading AI/ML frameworks.
 Together, we’re proud to support some of the world’s leading organizations through every step in their AI/ML journeys.”

 The How Businesses are using AI and Machine Learning Today webinar will include a 10-minute keynote speech and 20-minute panel discussion with industry experts:

-Note: UPDATE -- Rackspace Technology Announces New Solve Strategy Series Webinar How Businesses are using AI and Machine Learning Today